WHERE DREAMS COME HOME

 What if you have multiple offers?
 First of all, congratulations!
 The first step is to notify all parties that you are now in a multiple offer situation and all parties need to submit their highest, best, and final offers.
 Once you have received them all, now it’s time to choose one, but remember-highest does not always mean best.
 For more information on this subject please refer to our previous blog “MULTIPLE OFFER SITUATIONS: WHICH IS THE BEST OFFER.”

 Sellers are always looking to sell: A) at the highest possible price, b) with the least amount of inconvenience and c) in the quickest amount of time possible.
 Like with most transactions in life it will only come together if you have both parties willing to give and take.
-The agents at First Coast Realty, Inc. are all exert negotiators.
+The agents at First Coast Realty, Inc. are all expert negotiators.
 We are always here to help buyers and sellers through this type of process.